mathewbishop/shell-store/README.md

 This is a command line application based on the idea of a store.
 This is a fictional store, the app is just for fun.

 ## How to Use
-**Note: To run this application you will need to have *npm* installed ([instructions](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)).
+**Note: To run this application you will need to have *npm* installed ([How to install NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)).
 Additionally, to avoid complications, it is reccommended that you are using *bash* as your shell.
 [Install Bash for Windows](https://www.windowscentral.com/how-install-bash-shell-command-line-windows-10).**

-To run the application on your machine, clone this repository ([instructions](https://help.github.com/articles/cloning-a-repository/)).
+To run the application on your machine, clone this repository ([How to clone a repo](https://help.github.com/articles/cloning-a-repository/)).
 Once you have cloned the repository, navigate to the newly cloned "shell-store" directory and run ```npm install``` to install the dependencies defined in this project's *package.json* file.

 There are two files you can run:
 1. customer.js